thunderbird/thunderbird-accounts/docs/admin/users.md

 If the user does not have a Stalwart account then one is created on the spot and their email is automatically attached.
 If the user does have a Stalwart account but does not have their email attached, then their email will be attached.

-If the fix creates or fixes something succesfully you'll see a message similar to:
+If the fix creates or fixes something successfully you'll see a message similar to:
 "Create/Fixed x Stalwart email addresses/accounts."

-If there's an error you'll see "Failed to fix x Stalwart accounts.".
+If there's an error you'll see "Failed to fix x Stalwart accounts."
 Please follow up with an engineer on steps to remedy this.

 Finally, if there is nothing to fix then you'll see a "Nothing to fix!" message.

+### Sync information to Keycloak

+This action copies the current plan information to their Keycloak user profile.
+This allows other services to access this information without having to ask Accounts.

+It currently syncs the following information:
+* is_subscribed: Whether the user is subscribed to a plan.
+* mail_address_count: The amount of email addresses their plan allows them to create.
+* mail_domain_count: The amount of custom domains their plan allows them to attach to their account.
+* mail_storage_bytes: The amount of mail storage (in bytes) their plan allows them to use.
+* send_storage_bytes: The amount of Send storage (in bytes) their plan allows them to use.

+This should automatically update if the user's plan changes, or if the plan itself changes.
+There may be a delay between changing plan information and the information updating in Keycloak.

+This is safe to re-run.

+### Manually activate subscription features

+This action will run the same code that occurs when a user subscribes for the first time, but only if they already have a plan attached.
+It will create a Stalwart account, if one already exists it will update their Stalwart account's quota with the information on their plan.

+This is safe to re-run, but generally not advised unless you're manually fixing up a bungled subscription.

 ## Adding Users